 1. When and where does the workshop take place?

-The photography workshop at Omo Valley, Ethiopia is scheduled to take place mid-2017, from June 15-25 (10-days, excluding travel from your city to Addis Ababa in Ethiopia).
+The photography workshop at Omo Valley, Ethiopia is scheduled to take place mid-2018, from August 15-25 (10-days, excluding travel from your city to Addis Ababa in Ethiopia).

 2. Who can apply for this workshop?